LouiseSteward/learn/public-health/text/quiz-answers.md

 20. b   (34-6)

-## Quiz 15: Improving health service performance
+## Quiz 15: Improving the performance of health services and programmes

 1.  d   (35-2)
 2.  c   (35-4)